Thank you for participating in Earth Hour 2015!

 ||If you want to make Earth Hour happen in your home, workplace, school or city then check out these useful guides for lots of ideas how.

-City of Saint Paul - Earth Hour 2013 Press Release
+2014 City of Saint Paul - Earth Hour Press Release and City Council Resolution

-City of Saint Paul - City Council Resolution
+2013 City of Saint Paul - Earth Hour Press Release and City Council Resolution